• Wed. Feb 4th, 2026

 A TREASURE TROVE OF ANCIENT ARTEFACTS

-The Cyprus Museum, located in the heart of the capital city, Nicosia, is a treasure trove of ancient artefacts.
-It provides a fascinating glimpse into the rich history and culture of the people who inhabited Cyprus from the Neolithic period.
-It also features several artefacts and exhibits from the Roman period and everything in between.
-The museum outlines and brings to life the long history of the civilisations that have called Cyprus their home during these periods.
-It also details both their ancient history and their vivid cultures.
+The Cyprus Archaeological Museum, situated in the heart of Nicosia, provides a treasure trove of ancient artefacts and exhibits, that offer a fascinating glimpse into the rich history and culture of the people who once inhabited Cyprus through the ages.
+The museum outlines and brings to life the long history of the various civilisations that made Cyprus their home.
+The museum’s collection spans thousands of years and includes a wide variety of artefacts that details both their ancient history and their vivid cultures.
+The exhibits include artefacts that range from the Neolithic period all the way up to the Roman period.

 A COLLECTION THAT SPANS THOUSANDS OF YEARS

-The museum’s collection spans thousands of years and includes a wide variety of artefacts. these include sculptures, jewellery, tools, and pottery.
-One of its most prominent artefacts is the famous Aphrodite of Soli, a marble statue of the goddess of love and beauty.
-This sculpture dates back to the 1st century BC.
-Rare examples of ancient Cypriot pottery, which are considered some of the finest in the world, are also on display.
+Exhibits at this museum include sculptures, jewellery, tools, and pottery.
+One of its most prominent artefacts is the famous Aphrodite of Soli.
+This marble statue of the goddess of love and beauty, Aphrodite, dates back to the 1st century BC.
+Other rare examples of ancient Cypriot pottery, which are considered some of the finest in the world, are also on display.
 Every day, ancient tools from the past and elegant, aged jewellery made from gold and silver are also on display.

 CAPTIVATES & INSPIRES